italia-js/vanilla/CONTRIBUTING.md

 ## Discord server creation

-To create a Discord server follow these steps:
+You need a Discord server to test your bot.
+To create one follow these steps:

 1. Open your Discord client.